gotson/komga-website/src/installation/configuration.md

 #### KOMGA_LIBRARIES_SCAN_CRON / komga.libraries-scan-cron: `<cron>`

-a [Spring cron expression](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html) for libraries periodic rescans.
+a [Spring cron expression](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html) for libraries periodic scans.
 For example `0 0 * * * ?` will rescan every hour. `0 */15 * * * ?` will rescan every 15 minutes.

+To disable the periodic scan, set the value to `-`.

 Defaults to `0 */15 * * * ?`.